-The Reporting Entity accounts for retirement benefits under IAS 19 "Employee Benefits".
-Benefits are payable to EQUATE Group and TKOC employees on completion of employment in accordance with the Kuwaiti Labour Law.
+The Group accounts for retirement benefits under IAS 19 "Employee Benefits".
+Benefits are payable to the Company's employees on completion of employment in accordance with the Kuwaiti Labour Law.
 The subsidiaries have various pension plans in accordance with the local conditions and practices in the Country in which they operate.
 Benefits payable under these plans are in accordance with the laws in those countries.

 The cost of providing defined retirement benefit plans are determined using the Projected Unit Credit Method, with actuarial valuations being carried out at each statement of financial position date.
-Re-measurement of the Reporting Entity's defined benefit obligation which mainly comprises actuarial gain and losses are recognised immediately in statement of other comprehensive income.
-Past service cost is recognised immediately in the period of plan amendment in the combined statement of profit or loss.
+Remeasurement of the Group's defined benefit obligation which mainly comprises actuarial gain and losses are recognised immediately in consolidated statement of other comprehensive income.
+Past service cost is recognised immediately in the period of plan amendment in the consolidated statement of profit or loss.
 Interest expense is determined on defined benefit obligation for the period by applying the discount rate used to measure the defined benefit obligation at the beginning of the annual period, taking into account any changes in the defined benefit obligation during the period as a result of benefit payments.
 The liability is not externally funded.